NOMADIC SOUL

 Overnight in Kyzyl-Oi.

-DAY 9 – BACK TO FRUNZE
+DAY 9 • BACK IN TOWN

 We’ll depart from Kyzyl-Oi after breakfast and conclude the Kyrgyz loop proceeding north by northeast towards Bishkek via the scenic Suusamyr pass and the fairytale village of Kozhomkul, home to a quirky monument and museum commemorating the legendary figure of a local giant reportedly able to lift and carry a full-grown horse on his shoulders.